m-stojanovic/terraform-eks-karpenter/README.md

   `private_subnets:` A list of private subnet IDs in the VPC where the resources will be deployed.
   `tags:` A map of tags to apply to all resources.
   `admin_username:` The username for admin access to the resources.
+  `eks_public_access_cidr:`: The CIDR ranges from which connections are allowed to the EKS cluster.
   `karpenter_chart_version:` The version of the Karpenter Helm chart to deploy (e.g., 0.37.0).

 For running Terraform in the manifests directory, you need to configure the following variables in the terraform.tfvars: